 What to Do in the Event of a Bushfire

-The first thing, on becoming aware that a bushfire might threaten your house, is to determine where the fire is and in what direction it is heading.
+So far as defending a house is concerned, the first thing, on becoming aware that a bushfire might threaten your house, is to determine where the fire is and in what direction it is heading.
 Bushfire news is broadcast on ABC 720 at frequent intervals.
 You can also go onto the internet and check out the DFES website, which also carries current bushfire information.
 Be aware that the site may well crash if a lot of people have the same idea.
 This will enable you to assess the level of risk you face.

 If you can see that you may well be under threat, then check your fire plan and implement whatever measures you had decided upon.
 Firstly, check on the location of all family members and decide if you need to fetch them from somewhere too be safe.
 If children are at school they will be a priority for fire suppression actions by the Bush Fire Brigade or DFES.